jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 - The national infection rate collated with the national death rate.

-- Vaccinated population of each state of the country.

 ### Data wrangling
 Before getting to any of these objectives, the data provided must first be cleaned and organized.
 I worked with 3 major datasets
 - Global COVID-19 dataset from [ourworldindata.org](https://ourworldindata.org/covid-deaths)